nafiahossain/django/README.md

 # Property Management System

-This Django-based Property Management System allows users to manage property listings, including their locations, amenities, images, and more.
-The application supports scraping hotel data from a legacy PostgreSQL database and displays it in the Django admin interface.
+This Django project is a property management application designed to manage and display property listings, locations, amenities, and associated images.
+The project integrates with an existing PostgreSQL database using both Django ORM and SQLAlchemy to migrate and manage data.
+The admin interface has been customized to provide a user-friendly management experience for administrators, enabling them to manage properties, images, locations, and amenities seamlessly.

 ## Features